Sexual dysfunction: Aging in women

 Whether or not aging directly affects women's sexual functioning during menopause is controversial.
-However, many studies, including Hayes and Dennerstein's critical review, have demonstrated that aging has a powerful impact on sexual function and dysfunction in women, specifically in the areas of desire, sexual interest, and frequency of orgasm.
-In addition, Dennerstien and colleagues found that the primary predictor of sexual response throughout menopause is prior sexual functioning, which means that it is important to understand how the physiological changes in men and women can affect sexual desire.
+However, many studies have demonstrated that aging has a powerful impact on sexual function and dysfunction in women, specifically in the areas of desire, sexual interest, and frequency of orgasm.
+The primary predictor of sexual response throughout menopause is prior sexual functioning, which means that it is important to understand how the physiological changes in men and women can affect sexual desire.
 Despite the apparent negative impact that menopause can have on sexuality and sexual functioning, sexual confidence and well-being can improve with age and menopausal status.
-The impact that a relationship status can have on quality of life is often underestimated.

 Testosterone, along with its metabolite dihydrotestosterone, is important to normal sexual function in men and women.
 Dihydrotestosterone is the most prevalent androgen in both men and women.
 Testosterone levels in women at age 60 are on average about half of what they were before the women were 40.
 Although this decline is gradual for most women, those who have undergone bilateral oophorectomy experience a sudden drop in testosterone levels, as the ovaries produce 40% of the body's circulating testosterone.

 Sexual desire has been related to three separate components: drive, beliefs and values, and motivation.
 Particularly in postmenopausal women, drive fades and is no longer the initial step in a woman's sexual response.